-- 30 (uncodified) to read as follows: - 31 FOR THE EVERGREEN STATE COLLEGE - 32 Aeronautics Account-State Appropriation. . . . . . . . . \$188,000 - The appropriation in this section is subject to the following - 34 conditions and limitations: \$188,000 of the aeronautics account-state - 35 appropriation is provided solely for the Washington state institute - 36 for public policy to:
+- 34 Aeronautics Account-State Appropriation. ((\$188,000)) - \$94,000 - The appropriation in this section is subject to the following conditions and limitations: ((\$188,000)) \$94,000 of the aeronautics

-- (1) Conduct an independent assessment of the passenger and air cargo forecasts cited in the Puget Sound regional council regional aviation baseline study, including an evaluation of the underlying data, assumptions, methodologies, and calculation of the level of uncertainty around the forecast; - (2) Conduct a comprehensive literature review to identify effective national and international strategies to reduce demand for air travel, including diverting such demand to other modes and whether such diversion avoids net environmental impacts to overburdened communities and vulnerable populations; - enhancements to address environmental impacts from commercial aviation activities, including, but not limited to, climate friendly routing of aircraft, innovations intended to address the climate change effects of noncarbon dioxide emissions from aviation activities, simulation models applied to congested airports, and online tools to track, analyze, and improve carbon footprints related to aviation activities.
-The review should identify the feasibility of enhancements to be deployed in the state of Washington; and - 20 (4) Provide a report to the office of the governor and the 21 transportation committees of the legislature by December 31, 2025. - Sec.
-111. 2023 c 472 s 110 (uncodified) is amended to read as follows: - 24 FOR THE OFFICE OF THE GOVERNOR
+- (1) Conduct an independent assessment of the passenger and air cargo forecasts cited in the Puget Sound regional council regional aviation baseline study, including an evaluation of the underlying data, assumptions, methodologies, and calculation of the level of uncertainty around the forecast; - (2) Conduct a comprehensive literature review to identify effective national and international strategies to reduce demand for air travel, including diverting such demand to other modes and whether such diversion avoids net environmental impacts to overburdened communities and vulnerable populations; - (3) Conduct a review of existing operational and technological enhancements to address environmental impacts from commercial aviation activities, including, but not limited to, climate friendly routing of aircraft, innovations intended to address the climate change effects of noncarbon dioxide emissions from aviation activities, simulation models applied to congested airports, and online tools to track, analyze, and improve carbon footprints related to aviation activities.
+The review should identify the feasibility of enhancements to be deployed in the state of Washington; and - 22 (4) Provide a report to the office of the governor and the 23 transportation committees of the legislature by December 31, 2025.

+2 Sec.
+201. 2024 c 310 s 201 (uncodified) is amended to read as 3 follows: